jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 ![](images/7.%20Commands%20Ideas.062.jpeg)

+So then object symbols point only to object symbols and command symbols only to command symbols.

 ### Forming New Subdivision

 These seem fragments of an attempt to re-subdivide topics formerly inside the original Symbol documentation from 2004.